 The OECD’s Observatory of Public Sector Innovation (OPSI), in partnership with the European Commission, has fleshed out a framework which identifies six core skills areas (iteration, data literacy, user centricity, curiosity, storytelling, insurgency) that have been observed in civil servants and that can be activated for increased levels of innovation in the public sector.
 Are these skills sufficiently tackling the challenges of a public sector that is moving towards the principles highlighted in the eGovernment Action Plan and Tallinn Declaration (e.g. digital by default, once-only principles, etc.)?
 What are the opportunities to ensure that civil servants are ready for the challenges posed by the digital transformation of government?

 The digitalisation is – apart from its innovative aspect – said to be a big changer of all kinds of structures, although the details stay unknown.
-As the digital transformation of municipalities is not an end in itself, it has to serve the sustainability goals at all levels, whether it is social, ecological or economic.
+As the digital transformation of municipalities is not an end, it must serve the sustainability goals at all levels, whether it is social, ecological or economic.
 Municipalities should use digital technologies as means to make their development socially compatible, equitable as well as energy- and resource-efficient.
 Such consciously managed digital transformation can support local added value, the circular economy and sustainable lifestyles.
-In order to reach this goal, cities and regions need to gain new knowledge resources.
+To reach this goal, cities and regions need to gain new knowledge resources.

-Knowledge is the groundwork for responsible decision and fundamental for the long term ability of cities to act (objective 6).
+Knowledge is the groundwork for responsible decision and fundamental for the long-term ability of cities to act (objective 6).
 Knowledge needs for the digital transformation are multifaceted: cities have to build and manage knowledge- and innovation networks, they have to decide about new technologies and data usage, or how to design contracts with data operators, network- and other ICT-providers, to ensure long term capacity to act and informational sovereignty.
 They will also include accessible and inclusive ICTs.
 Therefore, the development of a curriculum for the digital transformation at the local level is necessary.
 Capacity building and pilots for Cities and Regions should be a possible target in the EU structural funds all over Europe.

-Digitalisation capacity building programme on digitalisation for civil servants at local and level.
+capacity building programme on digitalisation for civil servants at local and level.